 Improving the quality of training samples

 Selecting good training samples for machine learning classification of satellite images is critical to achieving accurate results.
-Experience with machine learning methods has demonstrated that the number and quality of training samples are crucial factors in obtaining accurate results [29].
-Large and accurate datasets are preferable, regardless of the algorithm used, while noisy training samples can negatively impact classification performance [30].
+Experience with machine learning methods has shown that the number and quality of training samples are crucial factors in obtaining accurate results [31].
+Large and accurate datasets are preferable, regardless of the algorithm used, while noisy training samples can negatively impact classification performance [32].
 Thus, it is beneficial to use pre-processing methods to improve the quality of samples and eliminate those that may have been incorrectly labeled or possess low discriminatory power.

-Given a set of training samples, experts should first perform a cross-validation of the training set, to be able to assess their inherent prediction error.
-The results indicate whether the data is internally consistent.
-Since cross-validation is not a predictor of actual model performance, this chapter provides additional tools for improving the quality of training sets.
-More detailed information is available on Chapter “Validation and Accuracy Assessment”.
+Given a set of training samples, experts should first cross-validate the training set to assess their inherent prediction error.
+The results show whether the data is internally consistent.
+Since cross-validation does not predict actual model performance, this chapter provides additional tools for improving the quality of training sets.
+More detailed information is available on Chapter Validation and accuracy measurements.

 Datasets used in this chapter